 So sometimes, when a performer has bad intonation, it is just because their instrument is out of tune.
 But if not, fixing intonation problems can be very difficult.
 Most performers spend a great deal of time (years, decades) learning how to play in tune, and if they can’t then probably you will need to get a new performer.

-volume - Everyone knows what volume is.
-It's the dial on the radio or CD player which makes it louder or softer.
+volume – Everyone knows what volume is.
+It’s the dial on the radio or CD player (or smart phone) which makes it louder or softer.

 louder, softer – Whenever you talk about the volume of sound being produced, always be sure to say louder and/or softer.
 You could also say more and less, as in “please give me more sound”.